wazuh/wazuh-documentation/source/amazon/services/troubleshooting.rst

 **Solution**

 Not an issue but a warning.
 This means the time the module required to finished the last execution was greater than the interval value defined.
-It is important to note that the next run will not start until the previous run is finished.
+It is important to note that the next run will not start until the previous one is finished.

 Error codes reference